-It's also important to choose a professional piercing shop with good customer reviews, and ask your piercing specialist to show you how to properly clean your piercing site and take your jewelry in and out.
+It's also important to choose a professional piercing shop with good customer reviews.
+After you get the piercing, make sure to ask your piercing specialist to show you how to properly clean your piercing site and take your jewelry in and out.